gerardnico/git-x/docs/released/git-hosting-env.md

-% git-hosting-platform-env(1) Version Latest | Get and set the platform env
+% git-hosting-platform-env(1) Version 0.1.0 | Get and set the platform env
 ## DESCRIPTION

 Get and set the platform environment